What Is Turret Lathe?

 It is the part of the turrets lathe which rotates the chuck.
 It is present in the headstock and rotates when engaged with gears present inside the headstock.

 Chuck is used to holding and rotating the workpiece.
 The chuck is bolted to the spindle & rotates when the spindle rotates.
-These chucks can be of two types 3 jaw chuck or 4 jaw chuck.
-3 jaw chuck is also known as universals chuck.
-3 jaw chuck is known as universals chuck because as we insert a single tool in the tools slot of the 3 jaw chuck, then all 3 jaws of this chuck start moving together, but in 4 jaw chucks, we have to insert 4 tools in the slot to move the 4 jaws together.
-3 jaw chucks are used to hold cylindrical jobs, & 4 jaw chucks can be used to hold square, hexagonal, and irregular-shaped jobs.
+These chucks can be of two types three jaw chuck or 4-jaw chuck.
+Three-jaw chuck is also known as universal chuck.
+Three jaw chuck is known as universal chuck because as we insert a single tool in the tools slot of the three jaw chuck, then all three jaws of this chuck start moving together, but in 4 jaw chucks, we have to insert four tools in the slot to move the four jaws together.
+Three jaw chucks are used to hold cylindrical jobs, & 4 jaw chucks can be used to hold square, hexagonal, and irregular-shaped jobs.

 #6.
 Driving Clutch